ir-engine/ir-engine/README.md

 Network -- Get latest network state and update world, send and clear message queue out Input -- Handle user input
-AI -- All AI happens here (AI can affect actions, state, arbitrary data) Action -- Apply current actions from AI and input to state and other components Navigation -- Compute if and where actors can walk Collision & Physics -- Compute collision and physics State -- Compute current state and apply
+AI -- All AI happens here (AI can affect axes, state, arbitrary data) Action -- Apply current axes from AI and input to state and other components Navigation -- Compute if and where actors can walk Collision & Physics -- Compute collision and physics State -- Compute current state and apply